Toloka/docs/en/guide/concepts/solution-architecture.md

 ### Preparing data within a separate project {#concept_l4v_h4g_nlb}

-Before creating a project, answer those questions:
+Before creating a project, answer the questions:

-- Do you have data to be used as the basis for completing your task?
+- Do I have data to be used as the basis for completing your task?

   You can entrust the collection of data for analysis to Tolokers as part of a separate project.

 - Do I need to filter my data?

   Let's say you want to create a task titled “Select road signs in an image”, but you aren't sure that all images contain road signs.
 Create a separate project with a task titled “Are there road signs in an image?” to filter out unnecessary images.

   A data filtering task is usually cheap and can help you save on the most important task and simplify the task instructions and interface.

 ### Reviewing responses in a separate project {#concept_vxt_h4g_nlb}

 {% note alert %}

-    In the assignments review, specify the [review period](../../glossary.md#review-period) after which the tasks are accepted automatically.
+In the [pool settings](pool-edit.md), specify the [review period](../../glossary.md#review-period) after which the tasks are accepted automatically.
 You need to make sure that this timeframe allows enough time to complete the project for checking responses and then reject tasks in the general task project.

 {% endnote %}

 - You can set up a separate project where other Tolokers check responses in submitted assignments.
 For example, if you want to create a project titled “Find similar products”, enable [manual review](../../glossary.md#assignment-review) in this project and create a separate project with the “Are these items similar?” task to review responses, reject incorrect responses, and avoid paying for them.